jiabaoliu-015/C16/README.md

 A: Try refreshing the page.
 If the problem persists, check your browser console for errors.

 **Q: Selenium tests fail.**
-A: Make sure ChromeDriver or GeckoDriver is installed and on your PATH.
+A: Make sure ChromeDriver or GeckoDriver is installed and on your PATH, and all dependencies are installed.

 ---